-With 225,000 participants, the Ontario Health Study (OHS) is a rich resource for researchers investigating cancer and other chronic diseases.
+With more than 225,000 participants, the Ontario Health Study (OHS) is a rich resource for researchers investigating cancer and other chronic diseases.
 Researchers can now apply for access to de-identified data and biospecimens collected by the Study.
 Through the collection of health data and information through online questionnaires, physical measures and biosamples, the OHS is a rich resource for researchers to investigate how genetics, lifestyle and environment impact health.

-Non-fasting blood samples were collected from more than 41,000 participants.
+Non-fasting blood samples were collected from more than 40,000 participants.
 A subset of this group, approximately 12,600 and 13,400 participants respectively, provided urine samples and physical measures.